JustHolland/ReelFilms/README.md

 # ReelFilms
-ReelFilms is a database that contains popular documents.
+ReelFilms is a database that contains popular documentaries.

 ## Description
-Anyone can access ReelFilms, it doesn't require an acoount.
-The user has the ability to view movies, edit movies that are in the library, add new movies to the libraries, and delete movies from the library.
+Anyone can access ReelFilms it doesn't require an acoount.
+The user has the ability to view movies, edit movies, add new movies, and delete movies from the library.

 ## Getting Started